NguyenThaiVu/cuda_project/readme.md

 - **Input**: Matrix $A$
 - **Output**: Matrices $L$ and $U$ such that $A = L \times U$

+### 6. Seam Carving
+This project demonstrates **seam carving**, a content-aware image resizing algorithm that removes seams (low-importance paths) to resize images while preserving key content.

+- **Input**: RGB or Grayscale image
+- **Output**: Resized image with minimal distortion of important content

+### 7. Histogram Equalization
+This project implements **histogram equalization** to enhance image contrast by redistributing the intensity values of pixels.
+The parallel processing on the GPU makes the histogram computation and intensity mapping highly efficient.

+- **Input**: Grayscale image
+- **Output**: Contrast-enhanced image

+**Detail**:
+- Each thread processes one pixel and updates the histogram.
+- The CDF is computed in shared memory to avoid multiple global memory accesses.
+- When apply histogram equalization, each thread calculate the output pixel.

 ## Getting Started